 The Bath compound is open to the public and contains both exhibits about the history of Romans in England and access to the baths – but you can’t actually go bathing in them!
 Instead, you can opt to try a drink of the spring water that feeds these baths.
 It’s supposed to be very good for you!

-Tickets for the Roman Baths is £25 on weekdays and £27 on weekends for adults; timed tickets are currently required but this will likely change in the future.
+Tickets for the Roman Baths are £25.50 on weekdays and £27.50 on weekends for adults; timed tickets are currently required but this will likely change in the future.
+Beware that ticket prices go up in the high season.

 If you’re interested in Roman history, be sure to check out the London Wall Walk during your London trip!